usememos/dotcom/content/docs/install/database.md

 ## Using MySQL

+> MySQL version 8.0 or higher is recommended.
+Default charset and collation are `utf8mb4` and `utf8mb4_unicode_ci` respectively.

 By default, Memos continues to use SQLite as the default database driver.
 To switch to MySQL, you can use the following steps:

 - **--driver** _mysql_ : This argument specifies that Memos should use the `mysql` driver instead of the default `sqlite`.